-Moreover, for the local uniform property about fiber space, there is a class of vector bundle called uniform $ C^{0,1} $-fiber bundle (\autoref{def:lipbundle}).
-Note that in the setting of vector bundle, uniform $ C^{0,1} $-fiber = uniform $ C^{1,1} $-fiber, $ C^1 $-fiber-uniform (\autoref{def:C11uf}) = $ C^{0} $-uniform, and $ C^{1,1} $-fiber-uniform (\autoref{def:C11uf}) = $ C^{0,1} $-uniform.
-The notion of $ C^{1} $-uniform vector bundle is the same as \cite[Chapter 6]{HPS77}.
-The above notions are related with vector bundles having bounded geometry, see \autoref{vectorB}.
+Moreover, for the local uniform property of the fiber space, there is a class of vector bundles called uniform $ C^{0,1} $-fiber bundles (\autoref{def:lipbundle}).
+Note that in the vector bundle setting, uniform $ C^{0,1} $-fiber = uniform $ C^{1,1} $-fiber, $ C^1 $-fiber-uniform (\autoref{def:C11uf}) = $ C^{0} $-uniform, and $ C^{1,1} $-fiber-uniform (\autoref{def:C11uf}) = $ C^{0,1} $-uniform.
+The notion of $ C^{1} $-uniform vector bundle is the same as in \cite[Chapter 6]{HPS77}.
+The above notions are related to vector bundles having bounded geometry (see \autoref{vectorB}).